 In relation to the instrumental testing, the resistance is perhaps best understood within its own terms, i.e. in view of accepted medical directives.
 The medical consensus is that BD is a clinical diagnosis and that instruments should be used solely in cases where clinical examination cannot be fully executed; and\or when one wishes to shorten the required waiting time for the determination of death; and\or when any of the preliminary conditions cannot be ascertained with full confidence (Lessard and Brochu 2010; Link et al. 1994).
 In 2002 still only 35% of the 80 countries reviewed by Wijdicks (2002) made instrumental confirmatory testing obligatory, and even then, these were devised purportedly to shorten the “waiting time” until final diagnosis.
 In contrast, clinical testing is mandatory in all guidelines (which were found in 70\80 countries).
 Overall, medical literature has it that tests be used at the discretion of the clinician, and not as part as any state legislative directive (Lessard and Brochu 2010; Link et al. 2004), and that, where proper guidelines are used, clinical tests should confirm diagnosis in 100% of all cases (Jørgensen and Malchow-Møller 1981).
 While clinical examinations may more accurately present the lack of responsiveness characteristic to the absence of significant (and relevant) brain function, some mechanical tests may show traces of neuronal activity which have little to do with the “integrative function of the brain” (Kellehear 2008; Khushf 2010).
 Thus, if many, including the ICR, have agreed that BD was functional rather than anatomic, it seems clinical examinations would be more suited to the task at hand (Bernat 2006; Arnold and Youngner 1993).
 The intriguing question thus relates to the perceived authoritativeness of the “objective tests” in the eyes of the ICR, especially considering one is accustomed to think of the ethos of objectivity as strongly embedded within deep respect to science and technology (e.g., Daston and Galison 1992, 2007; Foucault 1964; Knorr-Cetina and Amann 1990).
 In other words, if clinical tests are the default mode in determining BD worldwide, why do mechanical tests were added at the core of BD definition in Israel?

 Adding to the singularity of the rabbis’ insistence is the component of supervision.
 According to the 2008 “Brain-Respiratory Death Law,” religious figures would be allowed to consider the validity of BD determinations only retrospectively––i.e., as part of an annually or semi-annually convening committee.
-Unsatisfied, some in the ICR initiated two interrelated ventures: “Arevim” (literally, “trustees”), a group of on-call rabbis that would be sent for if a family wishes reassurance; and “Bilvavi” (“in my heart”), a sector-based donor card that conditions organ donation upon the approval of Arevim.
+These would presumably be state official rabbis employed by the ICR.
+And yet, unsatisfied, some in the ICR initiated two interrelated ventures: “Arevim” (literally, “trustees”), a group of on-call rabbis that would be sent for if a family wishes reassurance; and “Bilvavi” (“in my heart”), a sector-based donor card that conditions organ donation upon the approval of Arevim.
 The ICR insisted that representatives from Arevim have a unique status in the process, combining specialized medical knowledge with religious authority.
 Placed in ICU––arguably the centermost of the biomedical world- this person would have access in “real time” to both clinical and instrumental reports and thus be able to translate the ascertained “truth” to the family, as well as ensuring any rabbinical authority that no foul play was involved.
 While the medical establishment did not view the presence of a rabbi as councilor to the family problematic, an expert supervisor was a different matter altogether.
 A “supervisor” has a form of optics, of vision, of knowledge, which allows him to “super”-vise the debatably less authoritative party.
 This thus unsurprisingly became one of the pain sores in the debate (Boas 2009).

 Testing for Brain Death